Odhynn/naerk/content/Characters/Bjonnyr.md

 ## Berenfaer

-He participated in the [[Zolkar's Dawn Riot]] events that led to the resurgence of the Berenfaer after invited thence by his brother [[Ulfwyr]] in 4817.
+He participated in the [[Zolkar's Dawn Riot]] events that led to the resurgence of the Berenfaer, along with his brother [[Ulfwyr]] in 4817.
 They sailed to the South Sea afterwards to explore and expand the presence of the Berenfaer.

 ## South Sea